-Lessons take place in the mornings from 8:45-11:35 a.m., and will take campers through a progression of all major components of tennis.
-Morning instruction is for Blue Teens and adults.
+Lessons take place in the mornings (8:45-11:35 a.m.) and will take campers through a progression of all major components of tennis.
+Morning instruction is for campers ages 15 and older.

-- Lessons are split by skill level (beginner, intermediate, and advanced) and cover basic tennis techniques and strategy. - All morning instruction takes place on the center courts unless otherwise noted. - Rackets and balls are provided for morning instruction.
+- Lessons are split by skill level (beginner, intermediate, and advanced) and cover basic tennis techniques and strategy. - All morning instruction takes place on the center courts. - Rackets and balls are provided for morning instruction, but you are welcome to bring your own.

-Children Tennis Instruction
+Youth Tennis Instruction

-Lessons take place on several afternoons throughout the week on the main tennis courts.
-Check the special events schedule in your Blue Book for designated days and times.
+Lessons take place on Monday afternoons.
+Check the tennis schedule in your Blue Book for each age group's times.

-- ·Lessons are separated by age group - Rackets and balls are provided, but campers are welcome to bring their own.
+- · Lessons are separated by age group - Rackets and balls are provided, but campers are welcome to bring their own.